kamil-kw/pink-is-the-new-kindness/README.md

 # Name of project
 <!-- ![Multiple Device Demo](./readme-content/images/multi-device.png) -->

+This project is called 'PINK is A New Kindness'

+    Pink

+    Is

+    A

+    New

+    Kindness

 ## Live Site
 <!-- [nameOfSite](siteURL)) -->

+The live site can be found [HERE](https://kamil-kw.github.io/pink-is-the-new-kindness/#).

 ## Repository
 <!-- [repoLocation](repoLocation) -->
 ***